Magnetotransport properties of an unconventional Rashba spin-orbit coupled two-dimensional electronic system

 where $\phi_{\nu}({x})$ is the one-dimensional harmonic oscillator wave function centred at $x_c$ and $\nu$ is an integer.
-To proceed further we multiply $\phi_{l}({x})$ to the eigenvalue equation from the left side and integrate over ${x}$, which yields the following four equations as
+To proceed further, we multiply $\phi_{l}({x})$ by the eigenvalue equation from the left side and integrate over ${x}$, which yields the following four equations as \begin{widetext}